jstoiko/raml-dotnet-parser/README.md

 # RAML Parser for .NET

+**This project is no longer mantained, the new RAML .Net Parser with RAML 1 support is [here](https://github.com/raml-org/raml-dotnet-parser-2)**

 A RAML Parser implementation in .NET for all CLR languages.
 The parser is implemented as a strongly-typed wrapper around the JavaScript parser, leveraging Edge.js as a Node.js host.
 Reuse of the JavaScript parser provides a robust and high-performance parser with a simple and natural .NET object model.

 The preferred way of consuming the RAML parser in your .NET application is to include it in your project directly from nuget: